trek-view/basecamp/_posts/2022-04-01-gopro-telemetry-exporter-getting-started.md

 This will reduce a 4GB video to a video of 30MB containing only telemetry.

-Note, in this example the telemetry is in the video stream `0:2`.
-You should check the correct telemetry stream for your video using ffprobe.
+Note, in this example the telemetry is in the stream `0:2`.
+You should check the correct telemetry stream for your video using ffprobe (because it can vary for cameras and modes used).
 [How to do this is described here](/blog/2022/ffmpeg-video-to-frame-cheat-sheet).

 Now you can run gopro-telemetry on the newly created video (`OUTPUT-telemetry-only.MP4`) to obtain the telemetry output without issue.